Course

 Overview

-Students are introduced to the principles and key components of quality performance management in the health care setting.
-Students will be given the opportunity to utilize tools and strategies to predict, assess and manage quality performance in alignment with administrative and clinical standards as well as regional, national and international performance indicators.
+This course introduces students to the principles and key components of quality performance management in the health care setting.
+Students will be given the opportunity to utilize tools and strategies to predict, assess and manage quality performance in alignment with administrative and clinical standards, as well as regional, national, and international performance indicators.

 • Quality and utilization management concepts and terminology